Why Can’t Antidepressants and Recovery Go Together?

 - Despite this, the state of your recovery from one frequently impacts your recovery from the other.

-So what’s the best course of action in treating an individual with Major Depressive Disorder who is also in addiction recovery?
-John H. Krystal, M.D., chair of the Department of Psychiatry at Yale University School of Medicine, says that while therapy alone can be a successful treatment for depression, “studies suggest that for individuals with repeated depressive episodes, a combination of therapy and antidepressants are the most effective course of treatment.”
+So what’s the best course of action in treating an individual with MDD who is also in addiction recovery?
+John H. Krystal, M.D., chair of the Department of Psychiatry at Yale University School of Medicine, says that while therapy alone can be a successful treatment for depression, “Studies suggest that for individuals with repeated depressive episodes, a combination of therapy and antidepressants are the most effective course of treatment.”

 Many people in recovery, however, hesitate to take antidepressants.
 If ingesting chemicals resulted in their devastating addiction, why should they resume ingesting chemicals now that they are sober?
 For those whose depression after sobriety would benefit from antidepressants, it’s important to separate myth from fact when we ask what antidepressants are and what impact they can have on someone with a co-occurring disorder.